AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 ## Reading sample API calls

-This tutorial provides example API calls to demonstrate how to format your requests.
+Each endpoint guide provides example API calls to demonstrate how to format your requests.
 These include paths, required headers, and properly formatted request payloads.
 Sample JSON returned in API responses is also provided.
 For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../landing/api-guide.md#sample-api) in the getting started guide for Platform APIs.

 ## Next steps